wpsharks/comet-cache-pro/readme.txt

 - **Bug Fix**: Fixed a "PHP Fatal error: Undefined class constant 'CACHE_PATH_NO_SCHEME'" introduced by the previous release (v160416).
 This issue only affected sites where Feed Caching was enabled (_Comet Cache → Plugin Options → RSS, RDF, and Atom Feeds_).
 Props to MassimoD and @emanwebdev for reporting.
 See [Issue #739](https://github.com/websharks/comet-cache/issues/739).

-For older changelog history going back to 7+ years, please see [CHANGELOG.md](https://github.com/websharks/comet-cache/blob/master/CHANGELOG.md).
+For older changelog history going back more than 7 years, please see [CHANGELOG.md](https://github.com/websharks/comet-cache/blob/master/CHANGELOG.md).